 - Clear away obstructions from the outside condenser

 - See if the door to the HVAC cabinet is properly latched

 Anything beyond these tasks, such as using tools or opening the HVAC cabinet or condenser to poke around inside is a repair—and you shouldn’t be doing it.

 The Refrigerant Issue

 There are many reasons why air conditioning repair needs to be left to licensed experts, and we’ll talk about a few more below.
-We want to put a spotlight on one reason, because it isn’t talked about often enough.
-ACs use chemical refrigerant to operate, same as freezers and refrigerators.
+We want to put a spotlight on one reason because it isn’t talked about often enough.
+ACs use chemical refrigerants to operate, the same as freezers and refrigerators.
 It is illegal for a non-licensed individual to handle refrigerant or dispose of it.
 Refrigerant is harmless as long as it’s in the air conditioning system.
 It’s hazardous for the environment and people when it’s outside the AC.
 This is why hiring a licensed HVAC tech is so important.

 Other Reasons to Stay With the Pros